 The MFA program in Film will be accepting applications for Fall 2015 admission a rolling basis.
-Priority deadline for Scholarships, Awards and Financial Aid (FAFSA) is May 1.
+Priority deadline for Scholarships and Awards is May 15.

-For International students not applying for aid, the deadline is June 1.
-For Domestic students not applying for aid, the deadline is July 1.
+For International students the deadline is June 15.
+For Domestic students the deadline is July 15.

 This MFA program is intensive, and admission to it is highly selective.
 Upon review, finalists may be invited for an on-campus interview.